JamesNYim/personal-projects/README.md

 # the-boba-shop

-*Grab some boba and look at some projects*
+*HK Milk Tea & Code*

 ## Description

-This repository is full of personal projects using the skills I have learned
+Here are some personal projects

 ## Notes

-Some of these projects are unfinished or currently in progress
+Some of these projects are inspired fron school projects Some of these projects are unfinished or currently in progress